jgcarpenter dot com

 Someone on Bluesky had the very good idea that researchers and science communicators should make a Spotify list of some of our interviews in case anyone wants to dive deeper into our work, so here's a link to a new list of my own.

-I was interviewed for The Bunker (UK) podcast ep, Will Musk's robot fantasy be a dream or a Terminator nightmare?
-We delved into the promise of convenience Optimus proposes vs the surveillance and data collection it would require to succeed.
-How much personal information do you want your robot to know?
-I believe the brand of the robot will play a crucial role for consumers.
+In October, 2024, I was interviewed for The Bunker (UK) podcast ep, Will Musk's robot fantasy be a dream or a Terminator nightmare?
+We delved into the promises of convenience Optimus boasts vs the surveillance and personal data collection it would require to succeed.

 I was delighted to be interviewed by Drs.
 Zena Assaad and Elizabeth Williams for the Algorithmic Futures podcast, SE2E01: Artificial intelligence and the human gaze, with Julie Carpenter.
 We had a wide-ranging conversation spanning AI, love, intimacy, and the human existential need to be recognized by others, or an Other.